vladistan/codebreaker-2018-model/README.md

 need to stub / mock the rest of the system.
 This way we can observe the way our Ransomware is supposed to work and find it's weak points.

+The setup is taken from this book https://amzn.to/2LQOeW4

 The model is CMake + CppUTest project.
 The easiest setup is on Mac + HomeBrew.
 Just run commands below